dubzzz/talks/2025-03-19-forkit-react-paris/slides.md

 <v-click>

 > 🙋‍♂️ Why are we covering all these cases?
-Aren't redundant?
+Aren't they redundant?

 </v-click>